-3 Written Questions
+3 Written questions

-3 Multiple Choice Questions
+3 Multiple choice questions

 What is the evidence for sea-floor spreading? → In sea-floor spreading, the sea floor spreads apart along both sides of a mid-ocean ridge as new crust is added.
 As a result, the ocean floors move like conveyor belts, carrying the continents along with them.

 deep-ocean trenches → deep underwater canyons